 5. Reducing the Risk of Insurance Fraud

-Through using predictive analytics and reviewing historical data and customer behavior data, insurers can recognize suspicious patterns that indicate fraud.
+Through using predictive analytics and reviewing historical and customer behavior data, insurers can recognize suspicious patterns that indicate fraud.
 This process can even be automated to a degree by setting pre-defined conditions and then programming the claims process to automatically flag claims that meet them.
-AI and machine learning algorithms are particularly effective in the fight against fraud because their pattern recognition capabilities.
+Artificial intelligence and machine learning algorithms are particularly effective in the fight against fraud because of their pattern recognition capabilities.

 Investing in Insurance Analytics for the Future